-Mortgage company Freddie Mac also said Thursday that the average for a 15-year mortgage, a popular choice for people who are refinancing, rose to 3.25 percent from 3.23 percent.
+The rate for the 15-year loan, a popular choice for people who are refinancing, increased to 2.98 percent from 2.93 percent last week.

-To calculate average mortgage rates, Freddie Mac surveys lenders across the country between Monday and Wednesday each week.
+To calculate average mortgage rates, Freddie Mac surveys lenders across the country at the beginning of each week.
 The average doesn't include extra fees, known as points, which most borrowers must pay to get the lowest rates.
 One point equals 1 percent of the loan amount.

 The average fee for a 30-year mortgage was 0.6 point, down from 0.7 point last week.
 The fee for a 15-year mortgage fell to 0.5 point from 0.6 point.